codemonger-io/codemonger/zola/content/blog/0007-open-api-and-cdk/index.md

 In the [first blog post of this series](../0006-open-api-and-cdk/), we left the following challenge,

 > How can we achieve compatibility with [`RestApi`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.RestApi.html)?
-> - If we write a subclass or a wrapper for [`RestApi`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.RestApi.html), we cannot directly manipulate what [`RestApi`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.RestApi.html) instantiates as subsidiaries; e.g, [Resource](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.Resource.html)s, [Method](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.Method.html)s.
+> - If we write a subclass or a wrapper for [`RestApi`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.RestApi.html), we cannot directly manipulate what [`RestApi`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.RestApi.html) instantiates as subsidiaries; e.g., [Resource](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.Resource.html)s, [Method](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.Method.html)s.
 >   How can we extend the subsidiary entities?
 > - If we do not reuse [`RestApi`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.RestApi.html), it will be really tough to achieve compatibility.